-Jefferies Group Inc. (JEF), an investment bank that caters to mid-size companies, hired a team of six executives from Bank of America Corp.
-(BAC)'s securities unit to expand its services to hedge funds.
+Jefferies Group Inc. (JEF:US), an investment bank that caters to mid-size companies, hired a team of six executives from Bank of America Corp.
+(BAC:US)'s securities unit to expand its services to hedge funds.

 The prime brokerage services group will be headed by Glen Dailey, former chief operating officer of prime brokerage at Banc of America Securities, New York-based Jefferies said today in a statement.
 Jefferies also added John Kunze, Evan Gevarter, Michael Hill, R. Penn Miller-Jones and Christopher Bianchi.